bcbi/bidss/programming/setup/julia.md

 @def title = "Getting Started"
 @def hascode = true
 @def date = Date(2019, 3, 22)
-@def rss = "Instructions on how to install the Julia programming language on Mac OS and Windows."
+@def rss = "Instructions on how to install the Julia programming language on macOS and Windows."

 @def tags = ["setup", "enviornment"]